SouthGreenPlatform/panache/README.md

 ## File format specifications

-Pañata is designed to visualise pangenomes, but there is no standard for the file format yet.
-Therefore *myFile.tsv* do not corresponds exactly to a universal file format either, and must have some specificities in order to work properly with Pañata.
+Panache is designed to visualise pangenomes, but there is no standard for the file format yet.
+Therefore *myFile.tsv* do not corresponds exactly to a universal file format either, and must have some specificities in order to work properly with Panache.
 [Here](#representative-example) is an example.

 ### Nature of the data

 *myFile.tsv* is derived from both a .bed format and a presence/absence matrix, that tells for different genomes if a certain feature belongs to them.
 Those presence/absence are linked to a linear reference structure (a linear pangenome or a reference genome) by setting start and stop position for every feature (thats is the .bed part).
-Pañata does not offer tools for converting your data into a readable file directly and only uses ready-to-read files, so they have to be built beforehand.
+Panache does not offer tools for converting your data into a readable file directly and only uses ready-to-read files, so they have to be built beforehand.

 **The features have to be ordered depending on their FeatureStart values !**

 Although it will be able to display features covering the same part of the reference sequence, it is better to use file with no overlap so that no feature will be hidden because of another one.
 Moreover, even if it supposed to work with completely sequenced references gaps are allowed and you can use file where features are not directly next to each other.

 The file is by default structured as a tab-delimited file, but you could use any derivative (.csv...) as long as the delimiter is something else than ":" or ";".
-Those symbols are indeed used by Pañata to decompose elements into a column, and therefore should not be used as column delimiters.
+Those symbols are indeed used by Panache to decompose elements into a column, and therefore should not be used as column delimiters.
 See [how to specify it](#how-to-run-it).

 ### Header